cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 *(Built in May 2019)*

 ### Goals
 The second concept was based on the hypothesis that constructing a visual narrative can help triage victims to the appropriate avenue for sharing their cybercrime experience.

 ### Features
-A decision tree to find the most relevant reporting option
+A decision tree to find the most relevant reporting option:
  * Side-by-side cards with illustrations that present a choice
- * Navigation to one clear option that aligns with choices made
+ * Navigation to one clear reporting option that aligns with choices made

 ### Outcomes
 Testing the concept with library-goers, we learned about:
- * Learned about how victims think about cybercrime and make decisions about where to report
+   * How victims think about cybercrime and their reporting options
-   * What constitutes an urgent situation
-   * What type of information victims have to report
-   * When victims prefer to talk to someone
+   * Reasons why many victims prefer to talk to someone over the phone:
+    * Emotional reassurance
+    * Advice and guidance
+    * They believed it would result in action
-   * How victims expect to receive a follow-up
+   * Expections victims have in receiving a follow-up:
+    * For validation
+    * To confirm their report was received
+    * In case more information is needed
+    * If it's life-threatening

 ---